 Why National Recruitment Agency formed?

-One of the most obvious questions comes to everyone’s mind that Why there is a need for one more government hiring agency if there are already many existing organizations managing the central level recruitment.
+One of the most obvious questions that comes to everyone’s mind that Why there is a need for one more government hiring agency if there are already many existing organizations managing the central level recruitment.

 The main issue is that these existing organizations are not performing as per the expectation and the current situation is getting worst.
 For example, SSC has not released the Combined Graduate Level 2018 exam result yet.